Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

 For a guaranteed way to connect with men who you know are gay, visit the 4 best gay dating sites that were chosen by our experts.

 Don’t worry, you don’t have to trust in your gaydar alone in the dating scene.
 Turns out science actually has some answers for us.

 There have been a number of scientific research studies conducted that have investigated this very hot topic.
 Here are some of the findings that speak to how we can decipher an individual’s sexual orientation:

 First of all, look for the bedroom eyes.
 A Cornell University study reports that the pupils of our eyes dilate when viewing sexual imagery that we find exciting.
-This possibly suggests that when attracted or feeling erotic toward someone, our pupils will dilate and this might be one indicator of his sexual preference.
+This suggests that when attracted or feeling erotic toward someone, our pupils will dilate and this might be one indicator of his sexual preference.